Rahul0598/blog-source/content/posts/I507/index.md

 | | |
 | - | - |
-{{< image src="sleep-overall.jpg" alt="Screenshot of the overall sleep cycle summary graph.
+{{< image src="sleep-overall-circle.jpg" alt="Screenshot of the overall sleep cycle summary graph.
 Goal is to fill up the circle." caption="Easy way of knowing where you are lacking in your sleep cycle." width="300">}} | {{< image src="duration-graph.jpg" alt="Screenshot of graph showing the duration of sleep over a month.
-It shows a steady decline in the number of hours" caption="SLine graph showing a steady decline in the number of hours of sleep." width="300">}}
+It shows a steady decline in the number of hours" caption="Line graph showing a steady decline in the number of hours of sleep." width="400">}}

+The chart on the left is good representation of your sleep cycle.
+The goal is to ensure that the graph is full or all the colors are filled up.
+And, the graph on the right shows a steady decline in the number of hours I have slept.
+So, looking at these graphs I know that if I should just focus on sleeping on time and that there are no other issues.

 The graphs are color-blind friendly and there is a clear distinction between the shades of blue and red used to differentiate healthy and unfavorable patterns.
 Only if you have the condition - Monochromacy/Achromatopsia, you will not be able to see the difference in colors, but you would still understand all the other graphs as they are coded based on intensity of color.